Summer is in full force, and it’s time to make the most of it!

 74. The formerTemporary Transbay Terminal site will soon host a beer garden, outdoor movies, and more

 Happy summer, San Francisco!
-East Cut Landing Partners (ECLP) has some new plans in the works starting this July for the former Temporary Transbay Terminal site.
+East Cut Landing Partners (ECLP) has some new plans in the works starting soon at the former Temporary Transbay Terminal site.
 Plans include a wide spectrum of family-friendly activities including local food trucks, a beer garden, rotating food and retail stalls, soccer fields, a fitness space, an outdoor cinema with audio provided by headphones, and a children’s play area.
 They also propose additional attractions such as pickleball courts, public art, a dog run, and a versatile event space for the community.
-An opening date has yet to be set, although they’re projecting for mid-July.
+An opening date has yet to be set, although they’re projecting for mid-August.
 Check the ECLP website for project updates.

 75-88.
 Enjoy a picnic at these 15 charming spots in San Francisco

 San Francisco is home to some of the best parks and gardens in the world, so there’s no shortage of awesome picnic spots for you to enjoy a socially distanced meal with friends.
 Whether you want to support a local cafe and get some amazing food to go, or you prefer to pack your own delicious recipe to enjoy out in the sunshine, you’ll love all of these great options.
 Some are SF staples, and some are a little less well-known.

 76. Old Speedway Meadow

 79. Garden of Shakespeare’s Flowers